vp777/random-thoughts/Phishing Killer Recipe.md

 	 - Experimental, but could still have some great results, is to transfer the concept above in the web gateway.
 One way to accomplish this is by configuring the web gateway to add a [red frame](https://imgur.com/a/M17pf1y) for example (inject html) in every external website.
 Then you can easily prevent credential theft by some basic awareness training on what that red frame means.
 	 > The catch here is that the injection code should work reliably most of the time and this is not a trivial thing without native support from browsers.
  2. Φishing bait: catches specific types of φish(ing)
-	 - Proactively blacklist potential phishing domains on email/web gateway ([dnstwist](https://github.com/elceef/dnstwist) is a good start)
+	 - Proactively blacklist potential phishing domains (i.e. domains "similar" with yours) on email/web gateway ([dnstwist](https://github.com/elceef/dnstwist) is a good start)
 	 - Set up an alert when the above rule is triggered, you may have some "sophisticated" attackers (or red-teamers) coming your way.
  3. Anti-anti-φishing bait: detects the attempt of getting around the φishing bait
 	 - Configure the email clients to display internationalized domain names in emails with their punycode representation.